 Pitso Mosimane makes history with Al Ahly after Caf Super Cup triumph

-Pitso Mosimane has become the second coach to win three Caf Super Cups following Al Ahly’s triumph over Raja Casablanca on Tuesday evening at the Ahmed bin Ali Stadium in Al Rayyan.
+Pitso Mosimane has become the second coach to win three Caf Super Cups following Al Ahly’s triumph over Raja Casablanca on Wednesday evening at the Ahmed bin Ali Stadium in Al Rayyan, Qatar.

 In the process, the South African emulated legendary Portuguese coach Manuel Jose – who achieved the feat during his time with the Egyptian Premier League outfit.